top of page

 Emmanuelle Charpentier

 Emmanuelle is inventor and co-owner of the core intellectual property of the CRISPR-Cas9 technology.
-She is co-founder of CRISPR Therapeutics and ERS Genomics, two companies she founded with Rodger Novak and Shaun Foy to develop the CRISPR-Cas genome engineering technology for biotechnology and biomedical applications.
+She is co-founder of CRISPR Therapeutics and ERS Genomics, two companies she founded with Rodger Novak and Shaun Foy to develop the CRISPR-Cas genome engineering technology for biotechnological and biomedical applications.

 CRISPR-Cas9 has rapidly moved from a specialized area of scientific research to a major topic in world affairs.
-Emmanuelle and her scientific contributions have been featured in OOOM (2017, 2018, 2019, 2020, 2022, 2023), Forbes (Europe’s Top 50 Women in Tech 2018, 50 over 50 EMEA 2022), TIME magazine (2016 short list for Person of the Year and 2015 list of the 100 Most Influential People in the World), Global Leaders Today (Global 100 Inspirational Leaders 2022), Vanity Fair (2014, 2015, 2018 lists of the 50 Most Influential French People, 2016 list of The New Establishment), Foreign Policy (2014 list of 100 Leading Global Thinkers) and many more.
+Emmanuelle and her scientific contributions have been featured in numerous journals and magazines, including recognition by OOOM (2017, 2018, 2019, 2020, 2022, 2023, 2024), Forbes (Europe's Top 50 Women in Tech 2018, World's Top 50 Women in Tech 2018, 50 over 50 EMEA 2022), TIME magazine (2016 short list for Person of the Year and 2015 list of the 100 Most Influential People in the World), Global Leaders Today (Global 100 Inspirational Leaders 2022), Vanity Fair (2014, 2015, 2018 lists of the 50 most influential French people, 2016 list of The New Establishment), Foreign Policy (2014 list of 100 Leading Global Thinkers).

 More information about Emmanuelle is available at www.emmanuelle-charpentier.org.